faturita/AddressBook/README.md

 * Add const in some of the methods to avoid copying objects excesively.
 * Add some extra performances improvements.

+# Optimization (performance, memory usage)

+Everything you do has a particular curve, and I am very convinced so far, that early optimization is a bad decision.
+There's a simple principle about optimization.
+The more optimized and fine-tuned a system is, the more fragile it is to a major shock.
+This applies to software perfectly.
+A system which is heavily early-optimized is much more prone to bugs, less flexible, less adaptable to changing requirements (which are likely because it is very early).

 # Compiling